Blendify/blender-manual/blender_docs/manual/composite_nodes/introduction.rst

 .. note:: Term: Image

-   We use the term *Image* to refer to a single picture, a picture in a numbered sequence of images, or a frame of a movie clip.
+   The term *Image* may refer to a single picture, a picture in a numbered sequence of images, or a frame of a movie clip.
    A node layout processes one image at a time, no matter what kind of input you provide.